 Resort Safety Practices

 We want to reassure you that nothing is more important than the health, safety and well-being of our guests and our staff at Sugarbush Resort.
-We abide by the highest level of standards, including industry best practices, state, and federal guidelines and are committed to the enhancement of these procedures to ensure the safety of our guests, employees, and community.
+We abide by the highest level of standards, including industry best practices, state, and federal guidelines and are committed to the enhancement of these procedures to as we continue to prioritize the safety of our guests, employees, and community.
 With that in mind, we have implemented the following resort-wide policy: